-The old walled city of Mdina today is far smaller in size compared to the way it was at the Roman times.
+Mdina today is far smaller in size compared to the way it was at the Roman times.
 Ancient Melite was about 3-times the size of the present-day Mdina.
 However, it wasn’t able to fight off attacks.

 3. An earthquake nearly destroyed the city

 The Maltese islands encountered a powerful earthquake that struck off the coast of Catania back on 11th January 1693.
 In Sicily, the earthquake killed over 60 000 individuals, Malta that is 60 miles away felt the tremor, which lasted about four minutes and caused devastating damage to most buildings around the island.
-Fortunately, no people were killed.
+Fortunately, no people were seriously injured.

 In the ‘Silent City,’ the earthquake nearly destroyed medieval Sicolo-Norman Cathedral that was later on rebuilt in 1702.
 It’s now one of the finest in Europe – Lorenzo Gafa, designed the beautiful Baroque building, and it has an incredible front featuring Corinthian columns.

 4. It receives 750, 000 persons per year